Free Gratitude Journal Prompts for Increased Wellbeing

 35. Name one thing you are grateful for regarding each person in your family.

-36. What is your favorite gratitude quote?
+36. What is your favorite words of gratitude quote?
 What does it make you think of?

 37. Name one luxury you enjoy on a daily or weekly basis.